-SoundExchange collects these royalties from the following main sources – non-interactive webcasters, satellite and digital cable TV and satellite radio services.
+SoundExchange collects these royalties from the following main sources – non-interactive webcasters, satellite and digital cable TV, and satellite radio services.

 What Do SoundExchange Do And Who Is It For?

-What makes SoundExchange different is that they are concerned with paying out royalties for sound recording performances.
+What makes SoundExchange login different is that they are concerned with paying out royalties for sound recording performances.
 Which come under the new federal laws of music licensing.

-Not only does SoundExchange handle performance royalties, but they also gather and analyse all the data associated with a certain recording.
+Not only does SoundExchange handle performance royalties, but they also gather and analyze all the data associated with a certain recording.
 They distribute royalties accordingly to featured artists, the copyright owners, and where applicable, to non-featured artists.

 Where Does SoundExchange Collect Royalties From?